aspose-total/Aspose.Total-Products/total/en/net/conversion/word-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert WORD to SXC or Online App" h2="Export WORD to SXC via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include WORD to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create applications that can convert WORD documents to SXC spreadsheets.

+The process of converting WORD to SXC is simple and straightforward.
+Firstly, developers can use Aspose.Words for .NET to export WORD documents to HTML.
+This powerful component provides a range of features and capabilities, allowing developers to quickly and easily create applications that can convert WORD documents to HTML.
+After that, developers can use Aspose.Cells for .NET Spreadsheet Programming API to convert HTML to SXC.
+This powerful component provides a range of features and capabilities, allowing developers to quickly and easily create applications that can convert HTML to SXC.

+In addition to providing powerful WORD to SXC conversion capabilities, Aspose.Total for .NET also provides a range of other features and capabilities.
+These include support for a wide range of file formats, including PDF, Excel, PowerPoint, and more.
+It also provides a range of features and capabilities for working with images, including support for image manipulation, conversion, and more.
+Furthermore, Aspose.Total for .NET also provides a range of features and capabilities for working with text, including support for text manipulation, conversion, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include WORD to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to SXC.
+Overall, Aspose.Total for .NET is a powerful suite of components that enables developers to quickly and easily include WORD to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create applications that can convert WORD documents to SXC spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}